Political Science (POLS)

 General Education: International

 This course will offer both a country-based and thematic survey of political systems and issues in Asia.
 Countries to be covered will include (but not be limited to) China, Japan, India, Indonesia, Thailand, and Pakistan.
 The course will also cover topics such as democratization, economic development, and the changing Asian security environment.
 Additional projects and/or assignments required for graduate credit.
-Recommended Preparation: POLS 205.
-(Spring only)
+Recommended Preparation: POLS 2050.
+Typically Offered: Spring.

 Course covers advanced research design, social science quantitative methods and data collection issues.